 Generation Investment Management LLP ("Generation UK") is a UK registered limited liability partnership authorised and regulated by the Financial Conduct Authority, providing portfolio management, client relationship services and administration control and support, on a global basis from offices in London.
-Generation UK files as an Exempt Reporting Advisor with the U.S. Securities and Exchange Commission ("SEC").
+Generation UK is the majority owner of Generation US.
+Generation UK is also the majority owner of the affiliated entities, Just Climate LLP and Generation Europe GmbH and Gen IM Europe UL.